uvl-robotics/uvl-rfid-scanner-bluetooth-protocol-reference-app/README.md

 ## Deprecated command: ~~`AT+SCAN?`~~ - request scan of a single label
 > **Warning**
 > Deprecated since 1.4.0, use simple `AT+SCAN` instead
-> For now, if the request wording is exactly `AT+SCAN?\r\n` an ampty line is added after the scan result, to support backwards compatability, **this will be removed in future versions, do not rely on this!**
+> For now, if the request wording is exactly `AT+SCAN?\r\n` an empty line is added after the scan result, to support backwards compatability, **this will be removed in future versions, do not rely on this!**

 ```
 AT+SCAN?